modo-studio/handbook/README.md

 ----

+## :family: Team

+Caramba is a small nice family with a lot of friends that help us to create amazing products.
+These are the main roles:

+- @sergigracia Project Lead: responsible for Clients Communication and Projects Management.
+- @anabangueses Design Lead: responsible for Design Process, Branding and Visibility.
+- @isaacroldan Tech Lead: responsible for Technical Process and Technologies.

 ## :bento: Products

 Caramba offers to the world 3 different kind of products: Full App Experiences, App Design and App Development.
 In the branches of App Design and App Development there are a lot of sub-products.